-The head of France`s Freight transport and Logistics body, Transport and Logistiscs France (TLF), has recommend Western European transport companies focus on niche areas and specialist delivery services, to combat increased competition from Eastern companies
+The head of France’s freight transport and logistics body, Transport and Logistics France (TLF), has recommend Western European transport companies to focus on niche areas and specialist delivery services, to combat increased competition from Eastern companies.

 In a recent interview with Lloyds Loading List Yves Fargues says that wage discrepancies between the two markets are giving Eastern European companies a competitive advantage, despite the poor-quality service experiences customers often suffer.
 Fargues suggests focusing on areas such as transporting hazardous goods or specialist services, where expertise and high levels of skill are required is a good move.

 The road fright research and data agency Comité National Routier (CNR) recently conducted an extensive study to examine and compare employment and pay conditions of international lorry drivers across 15 countries in Europe (a full copy of the report can be downloaded here).
 Fargues said “This is the most comprehensive study there has been on the cost of employing lorry drivers in Europe, with Romania and Bulgaria included for the first time.”

 The report revealed that there are huge wage disparities that give Eastern European companies a very large competitive advantage over organisations in Western Europe.

 One of the main findings from the study was that it cost several times the amount to employ a driver in Western countries compared to Eastern regions.
 Wages are lowest in Bulgaria and Romania, the two newest countries that were analysed.
 Salaries paid to drivers in the lower countries are considered good by their national standard and therefore there is no shortage of people applying for open positions.

 Another area where there is a big variance is in social contributions paid by companies.